Pilosocereus

 Pilosocereus (from Latin, "hairy cereus") is a genus of cactus native to the Neotropics.
 Tree cactus is a common name for Pilosocereus species.
+The genus Pseudopilocereus is a synonym of this genus.
+For many years, the illegitimate name Pilocereus was used for this genus, although properly a synonym for Cephalocereus.
+The subdivision of the genus has varied very widely, resulting in very different numbers of species being accepted.

 The commonly cultivated Pilosocereus pachycladus (syn.
 Pilosocereus azureus) is a blue cactus with hairy areoles that emit golden spines.